 - Museum of Islamic Art (MIA) – free entry (closed Tuesday)

-- Souq Waqif – beautifully restored from the original markets that stood for over a century – the cities hub of trade and entertainment
+- Souq Waqif – beautifully restored from the original markets that stood for over a century – the traditional city hub of trade and entertainment

-- Katara Cultural Village – “Valley of Cultures” is home to the cities cultural events, traditional handicrafts, restaurants and plenty of green areas to run around
+- Katara Cultural Village – “Valley of Cultures” is home to the city’s cultural events, traditional handicrafts, restaurants and plenty of green areas to run around

 - Traditional dhow cruise – for beautiful skyline views, best in the cooler weather

 Visiting with Kids?
-Check out our kid-friendly Doha suggestions for plenty of places they can run about between flights, indoors 7 outdoors
+Check out our kid-friendly Doha suggestions for plenty of places they can run about between flights, indoors and outdoors

 If you have a longer layover that will last into the night, we recommend adding a desert safari to get a taste of Bedouin life and Qatari hospitality – as well as some thrills and spills to keep you going until that next long flight!